NilFoundation/nil-hardhat-example/README.md

 ## 💪 Contributing
  Contributions are always welcome!
 Please feel free to submit pull requests or open issues to discuss potential changes or improvements.
+## 🚧 Work in Progress
+**Please Note:** This project is currently under active development.
+Not all features are fully implemented, and you may encounter issues.
+If something isn't working as expected, don't hesitate to open an issue on our GitHub repository.
+We prioritize addressing these concerns and will get back to you promptly.
+Your feedback helps us improve!

+Thank you for supporting our development efforts!